 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Authors of articles published in Secularism and Nonreligion remain the copyright holders and grant third parties the right to use, reproduce, and share the article according to the Creative Commons license agreement.

 The journal’s publisher, Ubiquity Press, focuses on making content discoverable and accessible through indexing services.
 Content is also archived around the world to ensure long-term availability.

 Ubiquity Press journals are indexed by the following services:

-CrossRef, JISC KB+, SHERPA RoMEO, Directory of Open Access Journals (DOAJ), EBSCOHost, Google Scholar, and the ATLA Religion Database.
+CrossRef, JISC KB+, SHERPA RoMEO, Directory of Open Access Journals (DOAJ), EBSCOHost, and Google Scholar.
 In addition, all journals are available for harvesting via OAI-PMH.
-This journal is also indexed by European Reference Index for Humanities and Social Sciences (ERIH PLUS).
+This journal is also indexed by European Reference Index for Humanities and Social Sciences (ERIH PLUS) and the ATLA Religion Database.